lidofinance/alerting-forta/csm-alerts/README.md

       - _To be added_
    2. Events monitoring
       1. 🟣 CRITICAL: Receiver of TransferShares is NOT CSAccounting, if from is CSFeeDistributor
+      2. 🔴 HIGH: No fees distributed for X days (repeat every 1 day).
-      2. 🔵 INFO: DistributionDataUpdated -> Oracle settled a new report.
+      3. 🔵 INFO: DistributionDataUpdated -> Oracle settled a new report.
    3. Roles monitoring
       - _To be added_